tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## [31] "Tripura"            "Uttarakhand"        "West Bengal"
 ```

-Then, we grouped some of the covariates labels as follow:
+The qualitative variables `education`, `religion`, and `child`, are measured on several categories.
+To maintain simple interpretation, and consistent with other studies on contraceptive preferences in India, we aggregate some of these categories.
+In particular:

 - `education`.
-We create a four level factor for education (No education, Low , Intermediate and High).
+We create a four level factor for education (No education, Low , Intermediate, and High).
 - `religion`.
-We considered the most frequent religions in India (Hindu, Muslim, Christian), and we gropued the other religions together.
+We consider the most frequent religions in India (Hindu, Muslim, Christian), and we grouped the other religions in a single category Others.
 - `child`.
-We considered a three level factor for the number of child: none, one or more than one.
+We consider a three level factor for the number of child: none, one or more than one.
 The `More than 1` category is fixed as baseline.

+The `R` code to perform these operations is:

 ```r
 # Grouping levels of education